lacchain/david19-taskforce/README.md

 * Create a single smart contract that will register all the cryptographyc proofs of the credentials so every app whitelisted can register the proofs on it, and everyone can verify them against it.

-* Create a map where pseudonymous citizens are displayed with different colors depending on if they are health and isolatade/quarantined (green), interruption of isolation/quarantine for a permitted reason (yellow), with symptoms (orange), infected (red), or recovered (purple).
+* Create a map where pseudonymous information about citizens is displayed with different colors depending on if they are health and isolatade/quarantined (green), interruption of isolation/quarantine for a permitted reason (yellow), with symptoms (orange), infected (red), or recovered (purple).
 The only information that is collected is age, sex, location, and information to notarize.

 ## 1. Definition of the information to be notarized